Heart-Healthy Diet Guidelines

 Guidelines for Weight Loss

 Lifelong changes in eating habits, physical activity, and attitudes about food and weight are essential to weight management.
 Unfortunately, although many people can lose weight initially, it is very difficult to maintain weight loss.
-People with type 2 diabetes may have a particularly difficult time.
 Here are some general suggestions that may be helpful:

 - A regular exercise program is essential for maintaining weight loss.
 If there are no health prohibitions, choose one that is enjoyable.
 Check with a doctor about any health consideration.